TRAININGS | PRESENTATIONS | KEYNOTES | WEBINARS

 Culturally Responsive Advocacy for Victims of Crime

-Healing Intergenerational Roots Wellness Institute provides culturally responsive advocacy for victims of crime and educates others about culturally responsive advocacy for Indigenous people.
+Healing Intergenerational Roots (HIR) Wellness Institute provides culturally responsive advocacy for victims of crime and educates others about culturally responsive advocacy for Indigenous people.
 One of the main tenets of our advocacy is to empower our relative (victim-survivor client) with the tools to take the next step to improve their circumstance.
 This may include, but not be limited to, assistance with safety planning, assistance in finding community resources such as emergency shelter, and assistance with filing applications such as Restraining Orders in either-or or both county and tribal courts.
 Professional development about culturally responsive advocacy includes background on history, trauma and resilience of Indigenous people in the United States and Canada, current circumstances of Indigenous people, and suggestions on improving Indigenous advocacy.

 Openings & Ceremonies